raclay/cse15l-lab-reports/lab-report-3-week-6.md

 ## Logging in
 ![ssh](https://user-images.githubusercontent.com/97620200/153480491-b78d50db-98d9-4a97-9698-7085c1eb0bd9.jpg)
-Now, all I need to do is type into the command line 'ssh ieng6'
+Now, all I need to do is type into the command line `ssh ieng6`

 ## Using the scp command
 ![newfile](https://user-images.githubusercontent.com/97620200/153480510-b7e7abee-4a3b-44b5-af43-c7f2d963105b.jpg)